Joseph Wilson, Former Diplomat Who Challenged Basis Of The Iraq War, Dies At 69

 The U.S. invaded Iraq seven weeks later.

-But in an op-ed titled "What I Didn't Find in Africa" published in the New York Times, Wilson directly contradicted those sixteen words.
+But in an op-ed titled "What I Didn't Find in Africa" published in The New York Times, Wilson directly contradicted those 16 words.
 He claimed that the Bush administration was manipulating intelligence to justify the Iraq invasion.

 "Based on my experience with the administration in the months leading up to the war, I have little choice but to conclude that some of the intelligence related to Iraq's nuclear weapons program was twisted to exaggerate the Iraqi threat," Wilson wrote.